mccanne/sharkfest/README.md

 We realized there was an interesting problem to explore here beyond Zeek and Suricata
-* Not a typical, focused startup
+* Not a typical startup
 * A multi-year, research effort
 * An open-source project